Minh-Chien Trinh (Ph.D)

 Jeonbuk National University, Jeonju, South Korea

-Currently, Minh-Chien Trinh is working on the nonlinear analysis of composites and structures in both deterministic and stochastic working environments.
-Theoretical approaches based on continuum mechanics, numerical approaches (standard FEM, MITC techniques, smooth FEM), probabilistic approaches (Monte Carlo simulation, Latin hypercube sampling, probabilistic perturbation techniques), and machine learning algorithms have been used in his publications.
+Currently, Minh-Chien Trinh is working on the nonlinear design and analysis of composites, nanostructures, and civil structures in both deterministic and stochastic working environments.
+Theoretical mechanics, computational mechanics (standard FEM, MITC techniques, smooth FEM), probabilistic modellings (Monte Carlo simulation, Latin hypercube sampling, probabilistic perturbation techniques), and machine learning algorithms have been used in his publications.

-Besides, he is also working on the mechanics of nanostructures, and machine learning for computer vision applied in broiler smart farm.
+Besides, he is also working on machine learning for computer vision applied in broiler smart farm as well as medical image processing.

 Initially, this website is the result of a personal challenge to create and maintain a website by himself.
 Later on, it serves as a medium for sharing his thoughts and research activities, and for interacting with interested researchers.
 He believes that by openly discussing about scientific ideas, good results would certainly come.